ChidiNweze/Carrel-Management-System/README.md

 # Carrel-Management-System
-A system to book desks in Dana Porter Library during peak times such as midterms and finals.
-Built with Django.
+A system (built with Django) to book desks in Dana Porter Library during peak times such as midterms and finals.

 # Motivation